- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Market conditions are subject to change, and past performance is not indicative of future results.
+The data and analysis provided are for informational purposes only and should not be considered investment advice.
+Investment decisions should be based on your own research and risk tolerance.
+Market data is subject to change.

 About iShares 1-3 Year Treasury Bond ETF